What is eating my broccoli leaves? Broccoli leaves are often getting eaten by animals and pests.

-Here’s a quick rundown of these three common pests, the type of damage they cause, and how you can prevent them from feasting on your lovely broccoli plants.
+Here’s a quick rundown of these three common pests, the damage they cause, and how to prevent them from feasting on your lovely broccoli plants.

 Cabbage moths are the number one enemy of a broccoli plant.
 Have you noticed large white moths fluttering around the leaves of your broccoli?

-They’re technically butterflies, and they’re fluttering around like that because they’re laying eggs underneath the leaves of your otherwise healthy broccoli plant—about 300 to 400 eggs, to be exact.
+They’re technically butterflies, fluttering around like that because they’re laying eggs underneath the leaves of your otherwise healthy broccoli plant—about 300 to 400 eggs, to be exact.

-Their eggs are tiny and will eventually hatch green caterpillars that grow big and fat off your nutritious broccoli.
-They feed voraciously on the inner and outer leaves and will devour the actual florets and broccoli heads, too.
+Their tiny eggs will eventually hatch green caterpillars that grow big and fat off your nutritious broccoli.
+They feed voraciously on the inner and outer leaves and devour the florets and broccoli heads.

-The “ol’ faithful” method of preventing insect infestations is the (slightly gruesome yet undeniably effective) pick-and-squish technique.
+The “old faithful” method of preventing insect infestations is the (slightly gruesome yet undeniably effective) pick-and-squish technique.

 Handpick the ones you can see and then squish them or put them in a bucket of soapy water.
 If you only have a few plants, this is a great option.

-If you have a large crop, you’ll be better off using an insecticide.
+You’ll be better off using an insecticide if you have a large crop.
 An effective and organic choice is Bt (Bacillus thuringiensis).

 It’s a naturally-occurring bacteria that will effectively kill cabbage moth caterpillars.

-If you don’t want to spend the time squishing bugs or spraying every week, try using row covers.
-This method requires the least amount of effort and will prevent the moths from laying eggs.
+If you don’t want to spend time squishing bugs or spraying every week, try using row covers.
+This method requires the least effort and will prevent the moths from laying eggs.